OfficeDev/office-js-docs-pr/docs/powerpoint/index-2.md

 # PowerPoint Add-ins documentation

-With PowerPoint add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in PowerPoint across multiple platforms, including PowerPoint for Windows, PowerPoint for the web, PowerPoint for Mac, and PowerPoint for iPad.
+With PowerPoint add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in PowerPoint across multiple platforms, including on Windows, Mac, iPad, and in a web browser.
 Learn how to build, test, debug, and publish PowerPoint add-ins.

 <ul class="panelContent cardsF cols cols3">
     <li>